Chapter 1.1 Spirit Relics Overview

 Ecosystems and Rarity Changes

 The longer monsters persist in the world, the more they alter the environment.
-This changes availability of raw resources for crafting, hunting, and harvesting.
+This changes the availability of raw resources for crafting, hunting, and harvesting.
 Resources become more abundant or threatened.

 Players can traditionally pursue a solo adventure, or claim land and create an outpost.
 Travel or live in a wagon or ship, or build an outpost upon large vehicles.
 Players can also align with animals, like deers and wolves to pursue more druitic fantasy.